NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Boots of Dancing.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

 These boots act as [[Boots of Elvenkind (Greater)|Boots of Elvenkind (Greater)]], but they react wildly to strong physical exertion.
 While you wear the boots, the curse activates whenever you attempt an Athletics check or Stride more than once in a single round during an encounter.
-The boots cast an 8th-rank [[Spells/Uncontrollable Dance|Uncontrollable Dance]] spell on you, and you automatically fail your save.
+The boots cast an 8th-rank [[Uncontrollable Dance|Uncontrollable Dance]] spell on you, and you automatically fail your save.
 Once the curse has activated for the first time, the boots fuse to you.

 *Source: Pathfinder Gamemastery Guide*
 *OGL*